webcracy/motion-sparkle/README.md

 Sparkle makes it incredibly easy to add a "Check for updates" feature to your app.

-The `SUUpdater` class has a shared updater instance that you can use as a `target` for the different actions Sparkle provides.
-To launch the typical Sparkle flow, you need only to call the `checkForUpdates:` action.
+Sparkle's `SUUpdater` class has a shared updater instance that can serve as a `target` for Sparkle actions.
+To launch the typical Sparkle flow, call the `checkForUpdates:` action.

-So, running `SUUpdater.new.checkForUpdates` will launch the "Check for updates" flow.
+So, to launch the "Check for updates" flow, you can call `SUUpdater.new.checkForUpdates`.

-Here's an example based on the Rubymotion default OS X app example, "Hello".
+Here's an example based on the RubyMotion default OS X app example, "Hello".
+You can check out Sparkle's documentation for more details and further ways to customize the experience.

 This will add the classic "Check for updates..." entry on the menu; when the user clicks it, the nice default of experience of Sparkle will begin.